Entanglement swapping in high dimensions with only linear optics: Introduction

-Since the first demonstration of quantum teleportation \cite{Bouwmeester1997} and entanglement swapping \cite{PhysRevLett.80.3891}, significant progress has been made to enhance these protocols \cite{Ghosh_2002,Jin2015,Hassanpour2016,Hu2023,doi:10.1126/sciadv.adf4080,Alipour2024,D’Aurelio2025}, including the generalization to multiple particles, a necessary step for scaling quantum networks \cite{PhysRevA.57.822,PhysRevLett.103.020501,PhysRevLett.117.240503}.
-Most of these protocols have been realized using polarization- or path-entangled qubits, i.e, two-level quantum systems.
+Since the first demonstration of quantum teleportation \cite{Bouwmeester1997} and entanglement swapping \cite{PhysRevLett.80.3891}, significant progress has been made to enhance these protocols \cite{Ghosh_2002, Jin2015, Hassanpour2016, Hu2023,doi:10.1126/sciadv.adf4080, Alipour2024, D’Aurelio2025}, including the generalization of the protocols to multiple particles, a necessary step for scaling quantum networks \cite{PhysRevA.57.822,PhysRevLett.103.020501,PhysRevLett.117.240503}.
+Most of these protocols have been realized using polarization- or path-entangled qubits, i.e., two-level quantum systems.
 However, it is well established that high-dimensional (HD) quantum states, qudits, offer several advantages over their two-dimensional counterparts.
-These include higher information capacity, greater robustness against eavesdropping and quantum cloning, stronger violations of local realism, and enhanced potential for quantum computation \cite{Erhard2018,advencies}.
+High-dimensional entangled states are bipartite states in which each photon is encoded in a Hilbert space of dimension $D>2$, rather than in a qubit subspace.
+A maximally entangled qudit state can be written as $\ket{\Phi_D}=\frac{1}{\sqrt D}\sum_{k=1}^{D}\ket{k,k}$, where the basis states $\ket{k}$ may correspond, for example, to time-bin, path, frequency, or orbital-angular-momentum modes.
+Compared with two-dimensional entanglement, such states possess higher information capacity \cite{Barreiro2008,PhysRevLett.108.143603,doi:10.1126/sciadv.aat9304,Nemirovsky-Levy:24,Nemirovsky-Levy2026}, greater robustness against eavesdropping, stronger violations of local realism \cite{advencies}, and enhanced potential for quantum computation \cite{Erhard2018}.